alwashmi/MasterParser/README.md

       -o OUTFILE  output file

 ## Releases:
-You can find the latest windows binary release [here](https://github.com/muteb/Hoarder/releases/tag/3.2.0) For the time being you can run MasterParser.py from source for linux and mac ([Running and freezing from source](#running-and-freezing-from-source)).
-However, binary releases for linux and mac are in the works.
+You can find the latest windows binary release [here](https://github.com/alwashmi/MasterParser/releases/latest).

 ## Parsers
 MasterParser comes prepackaged with parsers, but you can add your own.